Blanca Pacheco

 Blanca Pacheco (born April 17, 1974) is an American attorney and politician serving as a member of the California State Assembly for the 64th district, which includes Downey, Norwalk, Whittier, and La Mirada.
 She assumed office on December 5, 2022.

 Early life and education

-After graduating from Downey High School, Pacheco earned a Bachelor of Arts degree in political science from the University of California, Los Angeles and a Juris Doctor from the Loyola Law School.
+After graduating from Downey High School, Pacheco attended Cerritos College, later transferred and earned a Bachelor of Arts degree in political science from the University of California, Los Angeles and a Juris Doctor from the Loyola Law School.

 Career

 From 2006 to 2014, Pacheco worked as an attorney and real estate broker at Realty Executives in Pico Rivera, California.
 From 2006 to 2018, she operated an independent legal practice, specializing in probate, estates, and evictions.
 Pacheco joined Olivarez Madruga Lemieux O’Neill, LLP, in El Monte in 2020.
 She also served as a member of the Downey City Council and as Mayor of Downey.
 Pacheco was elected to the California State Assembly in November 2022.